As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The first video is a folk song about borovička when the singer is singing about the beauty of this beverage and how can be dangerous when you drink too much on the other hand.

 The second video is a modern and funny song about borovička.
-The translation of the song title is I can smell the forest (Cítim vôňu lesa) and the large part of the song is sung in English so you can easily understand what this song is about.
+The translation of the song title is I can smell the forest (Cítim vôňu lesa) and a large part of the song is sung in English so you can easily understand what this song is about.

 So did you like these songs?
 I think the second song is especially funny.
 And by the way, they sing “Na zdravie!” which means “Cheers!” in the Slovak language.